Nothronychus: Senses and breathing

 vertebrae, and the proximal caudal vertebrae") shows extensive pneumatization, meaning that this body part of Nothronychus had extensive air sacs.
 The synsacrum and ilium is not pneumatized, so the air sac may have bypassed the synsacrum.
 The researchers considered that the pneumatization in therizinosaurs wouldn't have been related to weight reduction or thermoregulation, but to an avian-style respiratory system.
 With lungs attached to the dorsal vertebrae, Nothronychus might have had a respiratory system similar to that of birds, probably having an "avian-style unidirectional airflow with cross-current blood/oxygen exchange."
 Unlike birds, however, the clavicular air sac of Nothronychus might have been reduced or just absent, evidenced by the lack of pneumatic furcula or appendicular elements.
 Its ribs also show no sign of uncinate processes.

+Paleoenvironment

+Specimens of Nothronychus are known from the Moreno Hill Formation which documents a time of tectonic upheaval, volcanic activities, humid paleoclimate, and North American coastal margin shifts.
+Other dinosaurs fossils recovered from this formation are Suskityrannus, Zuniceratops, Jeyawati, and undescribed ankylosaur remains.
+Three groups of turtle fossils have been reported: a baenid Edowa, a helochelydrid Naomichelys and an indeterminate trionychid.
+Other vertebrate fossils include crocodyliform teeth, amiid teeth and gar scales.